Positional event data

 • Distance to the edge of the visible area

-Let's take a deeper look into the insights we can get out of the two new metrics.
+Let's take a deeper look into the insights we can derive from the two new metrics.

 Este artículo también está disponible en español.
 Dieser Artikel ist auf Deutsch verfügbar.